Learn to tell your science story in an interactive Science Communication Workshop

 What a workshop on storytelling in science communication with me will look like:

-Based on our successful guide on using storytelling in science communication, I created an interactive workshop to apply the storytelling model.
-During this workshop, scientists will gain the following science communication skills:
+Hi, I am Sarah, a microbiologist-turned science writer and communicator.
+Based on our successful guide on using storytelling in science communication, I created an interactive workshop and a self-learning video course to share and apply the storytelling model.

 • Understanding the importance of storytelling in science communication